 Around 10:00 a.m., a call came through that the boys had been found.
 Upon hearing the call, Sarah knew immediately that something was wrong.
 On the way to the hospital, Sarah was told that her husband did not make it, and hours later, her boys also passed.
 Sarah was completely broken.

 Back home, Sarah felt unable to function, much less provide for the children she still had on earth.
 Each morning when Sarah woke, she had a feeling of absolute emptiness, hopelessness, and darkness.
 Her emotions were paralyzing, and most days, left her unable to get out of bed.

 In February, Sarah called Caritas Family Solutions to schedule a counseling appointment and spoke to Dr. Lillian Sullivan.
 Sarah knew she needed to seek outside help.
 Her first visit with Dr. Sullivan, Sarah cried through her entire appointment.

 Months passed and with Dr. Sullivan’s help, Sarah was able to survive the first year.
 She attended counseling sessions twice a week and finally, in the summer of 2014, Sarah’s life began to change.
 Her life stopped becoming about grief and became more about living.
 She wasn’t just surviving each day; she was looking into the future.

-Less than a month later, January 13, 2016, marked the third anniversary of her boys’ passing.
 Sarah finally feels hopeful and is excited to see where her journey takes her.
 She no longer feels that she is merely surviving, but living.
 According to Sarah, without the counseling services she received from Caritas Family Solutions, she would not be where she is today.
 She would not have the strength and the courage to tell her family’s story.
 She is forever grateful for the help she received.